Marcelh1983/angular-document-viewer/README.md

 # ngx-doc-viewer

-This component uses google document viewer or the office365 viewer to show documents.
-Documents should be publicly available.
-So local files and blobs/ObjectUrls are only supported with mammoth viewer.
+This component can be used to show several different document types in an Angular app.

+Documents that are publicly available can be shown in an iframe using the google of office document viewer.

+Pdf files and word document that are not publicly available can be shown using the mammoth viewer or pdf viewer by passing an objectUrl.

 <a href="https://angular-doc-viewer.firebaseapp.com/">View demo</a>